-The Scandinavian Section offers a BA in Scandinavian Languages and Cultures, a minor in Scandinavian Studies, and an MA in Scandinavian Languages and Literatures.
+The Scandinavian Section offers a B.A. in Scandinavian Languages and Cultures, a B.A. in Nordic Studies, a minor in Scandinavian Studies, and an M.A. in Scandinavian Languages and Literatures.
 The Section also offers a Ph.D. through the Department of Germanic Languages.
 The programs are described in detail in the academics section of this website.

 The Scandinavian Section also offers instruction in many of the Nordic languages.
 Some of these courses are offered by UCLA instructors, while others are offered through a partnership with UC Berkeley and makes use of Internet 2.0 video-conferencing technology.

 Instruction in the Scandinavian Section is marked by our personal attention to students, and our deep commitment to undergraduate education.
 Section faculty are among the leading innovators in instructional technology at UCLA.